dotnet/orleans/src/Documentation/2.0/Configuration2.0.md

 ```

 You need to configure `ClusterOptions` via `ISiloBuilder.Configure`method, specify that you want `DevelopmentClustering` as your clustering choice with this silo being the primary, and then configure silo endpoints.
-*We are looking to improve the local development configuration experience down to a single method call before we release a final build of 2.0.0.*

 `ConfigureApplicationParts` call explicitly adds the assembly with grain classes to the application setup.
 It also adds any referenced assembly due to the `WithReferences` extension.